Indonesian General Guidelines for Corporate Governance (PUGKI)

 Apply

-The Board of Commissioners together with the Board of Directors annually conducts studies and reviews on the suitability of the company’s vision and mission with the strategy, current condition of the company, and business challenges that will be faced in the future.
-The Board of Commissioners also reviews, provides advice, and approves business plans and long-term financial plans and short-term financial plans of the corporation and oversees the management of their implementation by the Board of Directors as presented in the discussion of the Bank’s Vision and Mission and Joint Meeting of the Board of Commissioners and Board of Directors in this Annual Report.
+Every year, the Board of Commissioners, together with the Board of Directors, conducts a review and evaluation of the company’s vision and mission, aligning them with the company’s strategy, current conditions, and future business challenges.
+Furthermore, the Board of Commissioners reviews, provides input, and approves the company’s long-term and short-term business and financial plans, and monitors their implementation by the Board of Directors, as outlined in the discussion of the Bank’s Vision and Mission and the Board of Commissioners and Board of Directors Meetings in this Annual Report.

-Decisions taken by the Board of Commissioners have been presented in the discussion of the Board of Commissioners in this Annual Report.
+The decisions made by the Board of Commissioners are outlined in the Board of Commissioners discussion section of this Annual Report.

-As stipulated in the Bank’s Nomination Policy No. M.04 and Bank Diversity Policy No. M.07, the Board of Commissioners plays an active role in the process of appointing and/or dismissing members of the Board of Directors and members of the Board of Commissioners, taking into account the recommendations of the Nomination & Remuneration Committee and diversity by providing equal opportunities regardless of ethnicity, religion, race, class and gender and carried out in a formal and transparent manner.
+In accordance with Bank Nomination Policy No. M.04 and Bank Diversity Policy No. M.07, the Board of Commissioners plays an active role in the appointment and/or dismissal of members of the Board of Directors and Board of Commissioners, taking into account recommendations from the Nomination & Remuneration Committee and diversity by providing equal opportunities without discrimination based on ethnicity, religion, race, social class, or gender, and conducting this process in a formal and transparent manner.

-The Nomination and Remuneration Committee discusses the remuneration for the Board of Commissioners and Board of Directors by taking into account information on the range and standard of remuneration with similar industries (peer groups) in the market and the capabilities of the Bank; The Nomination and Remuneration Committee provides recommendations for further discussion at the Board of Commissioners Meeting; The Board of Commissioners studies the recommendations from the Nomination and Remuneration Committee and proposes the remuneration to the GMS; and the GMS determines the remuneration for the Board of Commissioners, to then be implemented according to the resolution by the Board of Directors.
+The Nomination and Remuneration Committee discusses proposals for remuneration for the Board of Commissioners and Directors, taking into account the remuneration range and standards in the peer group and the Bank’s capabilities.
+The Nomination and Remuneration Committee provides recommendations for further discussion at the Board of Commissioners Meeting for further study before the Board of Commissioners proposes the remuneration to the GMS.
+The GMS determines the remuneration for the Board of Commissioners, and its implementation is carried out by the Board of Directors.

-The Board of Commissioners, either directly or through committees, always supervises and directs the policies and effectiveness of the implementation of governance, risk management and internal control systems carried out by management, and provides input and improvements if necessary.
-The Board of Commissioners always ensures the integrity of the accounting and financial reporting systems as well as the independence of the internal and external audit functions, which are reflected through the discussions on the Audit Committee and the Internal Audit Unit in this Annual Report.
+The Board of Commissioners, either directly or through its committees, continuously oversees and directs the policies and effectiveness of the implementation of governance, risk management, and internal control systems by management, and provides input and improvements as needed.
+The Board of Commissioners also consistently ensures the integrity of the accounting and financial reporting systems, as well as the independence of the internal and external audit functions, as reflected in the discussions of the Audit Committee and Internal Audit Unit in this Annual Report.

-All Independent Commissioners of the Bank have a credible track record and can contribute to the progress of the Bank.
-This is indicated by the percentage of attendance at the meetings of the Board of Commissioners and Committees, which is on average 100% and the performance assessment results for both the Board of Commissioners and Committees are satisfactory and exceptional.
+All of the Bank’s Independent Commissioners have a credible track record and have contributed significantly to the Bank’s progress.
+This is demonstrated, among other things, by an average attendance rate of 100% at Board of Commissioners and Committee meetings and by the excellent performance assessment results of both the Board of Commissioners and Committees.

-The Bank’s President Commissioner has duties and responsibilities, including coordinating the implementation of the duties and responsibilities of the Board of Commissioners, as well as providing recommendations for holding Meetings including the Meeting Agenda.
-In addition, joint meetings of the Board of Commissioners and Board of Directors are held regularly.
+The Bank’s President Commissioner has duties and responsibilities, including coordinating the implementation of the Board of Commissioners’ duties and responsibilities, and proposing meetings, including the agenda.
+In addition, joint meetings of the Board of Commissioners and the Board of Directors are held periodically.

 1.4 Establishment of Committees 1.4.1 The Corporation has committees under the Board of Commissioners, consisting of at least: the Audit Committee, Nomination and Remuneration Committee, and Risk Management Monitoring Committee.